Ivaniku/MCM/README.md

 If your system is unix based then in theory it should work without any problem.
 If your system is WindowsNT based you should jump to the Windows branch.

-Currently it has only been tested on Ubuntu but anything that supports Java and Git (optional) should work with no problem ^^
+Currently it has only been tested on Ubuntu but any Unix or similar system that supports Java and Git (optional) should work with no problem ^^

 # How2SetUpMCM